SapioBeasley/jsAws/README.md

 `mv config.js.dist config.js` <br>
 `npm install`

+Fill in your config with the proper information.
 View the `index.html` for an example form usage.
 You can upload a single file or multiple.